mghotbi/DspikeIn/README.md

 ## Acknowledgement

-The development of the **DspikeIn** package was made possible through the invaluable contributions of the **R** community, including developers of both **Bioconductor** and **CRAN** packages.
-We are especially grateful for tools such as **phyloseq**, DESeq2, edgeR, ggplot2, ggtree, TreeSummarizedExperiment, vegan, ggtreeExtra, and many others that support the analysis and visualization of microbiome data.
+The development of the DspikeIn package was made possible through the generous and pioneering efforts of the R and Bioconductor communities.
+We gratefully acknowledge the developers and maintainers of the following open-source packages, whose tools and infrastructure underpin our work:
+**Core infrastructure & data manipulation:** methods, stats, utils, graphics, grDevices, data.table, dplyr, tibble, tidyr, reshape2, matrixStats, rlang, S4Vectors, grid, officer, xml2
+**Statistical analysis & modeling:**
+DESeq2, edgeR, limma, randomForest, microbiome **Phylogenetics & microbiome structure:** phyloseq, TreeSummarizedExperiment, SummarizedExperiment, phangorn, ape, DECIPHER, msa, Biostrings **Network and graph analysis:** igraph, ggraph
+**Visualization & layout design:** ggplot2, ggrepel, ggpubr, ggnewscale, ggalluvial, ggtree, ggtreeExtra, ggstar, ggridges, patchwork, scales, RColorBrewer, flextable

+These tools collectively empowered us to build a reproducible, modular, and extensible platform for robust absolute abundance quantification in microbial community analysis.
-We also acknowledge the broader scientific community working on **absolute microbial quantification** and **compositional data analysis**, whose pioneering research inspired the design of **DspikeIn**.
+We further acknowledge the broader scientific community working on absolute microbial quantification, spike-in calibration, and compositional data analysis, whose foundational insights directly informed the design and conceptual framework of DspikeIn.

+#  DspikeIn full pipeline
+For complete exploratory tools, differential abundance (DA), and network analyses, refer to the MGhotbi https://github.com/mghotbi/DspikeIn/tree/MGhotbi branch of the GitHub repository, which contains the full extended pipeline.

 **Special thanks to the [Herptile Microbiome Team](https://herptilemicrobiomes.org/research/)** for their collaborative support and contributions to this work.